Toyota Territory Off-Roaders Association (TTORA)

 So, I went to Trail-Gear again:

-Cool OEM Clinometer
+OEM Clinometer

 I wanted to add some cool factor to the interior of my rig.
 So, I went to Yoda Jims, aka Jim's Used Toyota Truck Parts, a local Toyota salvage yard, and got one of these:

 Installing one of these is a snap!
-There is already wiring for the back lighting and the dash has prexisting mounting holes that just need to be drilled out.
+There is already wiring for the back lighting and the dash has pre-existing mounting holes that just need to be drilled out.
 The hardest part was dis-assembling and re-assembling the dash for the first time.

-Default K&N FIPK Cold Air Intake
+K&N FIPK Cold Air Intake

 In a never ending (yet almost pointless) quest to squeeze more horse power out of that 3.slow, I installed a K&N Cold Air Intake from Street Side Auto, in October 2011.

-Default Spare tire and Hi-Lift Jack Mounts
+Spare Tire and Hi-Lift Jack Mounts

 At this time I had a chain and pad lock loosely keeping my spare tire in the bed of my truck.